What to Expect When You Visit

 Sometimes a biopsy is recommended.
 This may be done in a number of ways.
 Our team of surgeons and mammographers will work together to recommend the best biopsy method to you.
 We arrange for your biopsy and check on your progress.
 After the results are final, you will sit down with your clinician and review the report.
 Most often, questions are resolved and only routine follow up is necessary.
 If further evaluation is needed, plans will be made to take the next steps.

 If your breast biopsy shows cancer, you will be evaluated by our team of doctors, nurses, and social workers to review your treatment options.
 This may sound overwhelming, but it has been found that a coordinated team is the best care and helps patients get through this difficult time.
 We are strongly committed to this approach.
 A specialist from the three branches of medicine that are often needed to treat breast cancer will meet with you (surgery, medical oncology, radiation oncology).
 Each doctor will review your condition and do an exam.

 This can be a difficult time for most people and we know a serious health problem can affect you emotionally.
 You can talk with our mental health specialist and social worker to get support and guidance based on your specific situation.

 The entire team will meet to review all your test results, possible treatment plans, and the many facets of your personal situation.
 A recommendation from the team is made regarding your treatment and how best to support you.
 Many times the first step is surgery.
 Most women need medical treatment after surgery, and some may need it before.
-If chemotherapy is needed, we provide this at the infusion room at the Cambridge Hospital or Whidden Hospital campus.
+If chemotherapy is needed, we provide this at the infusion room at Cambridge Hospital or Everett Hospital.
 Sometimes Radiation treatments are needed and we most often collaborate with the radiation oncologists at Mount Auburn Hospital.